 Yes, float days are always present in invoice factoring agreements.
 First and foremost, the float provision helps protect the lender from bad checks or payments.
 Secondly, the lender continues to accrue interest during the float period.
 Three days is an industry standard, but longer terms of up to five float days is common.

-How do Float Days Affect my Financing Rate?
+How Do Float Days Affect my Factoring Rate?

 Float days are additional calendar days tacked on to the date the payment is received.
 In financing relationships with simple interest rate structures, float days are relatively harmless.

 However, in factoring relationships with tiered fee structures, float days can have an enormous negative impact on your true financing costs.
 In these structures, the float is akin to a hidden fee that many factoring companies utilize to increase their returns at the borrower’s expense.

 Let’s take a look at a real world example.
 Here’s a fee structure one of our customers had with an independent factoring company:

 In this same contract, the factor had a 3 day float provision.
 3 extra days of fees after a customer payment was received.
 No big deal, right?

 Wrong.
 The impact of this tiered pricing structure with a 3 day float provision increased their annual financing costs by 42%.
 And the worst part was that they had no idea how or why.